fourstacks/flexible-presenter/README.md

 }
 ```

-Once a presenter is defined, you are free to return it as part of an InertiaJS response or in any other context that you need the presented data:
+Once a presenter is defined, you are free to return it as part of an Inertia response or in any other context that you need the presented data:

 ```php
 class PostController extends Controller